Married Student Housing

 The Director of Housing reserves the right to assign and to change student assignments at his/her discretion, to assign anyone on a temporary basis to vacancies, and to consolidate vacancies in order to achieve optimal utilization of facilities.
 Students who refuse to accommodate the School in its attempt to make the best use of vacant space will be subject to paying the full cost of the vacancies.

 Residents who intend to vacate an apartment for reasons other than graduation must submit written notification to the Director of Housing; notification must be given sixty days in advance or the damage deposit will be forfeited.
-The residents who are vacating an apartment are asked to commit to a specific move-out date.
+Residents who are vacating an apartment are asked to commit to a specific move-out date.
 The agreed-upon date will be used to determine the appropriate housing charges for the final month of occupancy.
 The resident must schedule a check-out appointment with the Director of Housing on the date they are scheduled to vacate.